-Requirements:Dependable and flexible Christian men and women, with a desire to share the mission of St. Francis of Assisi by bringing a spirit of love and care to those in need.
-Must also attend a personal interview.
-Once accepted, a physician's and dentist's reports and college transcripts are needed.
+Dependable, flexible Christian men and women, with a desire to share the mission of St. Francis of Assisi by bringing a spirit of love and care to those in need and while living core values.

-Training:At least four retreats a year, including Orientation.
+Four retreats a year.
 Ongoing, hands-on training at each site.

 Priority deadline of January 18th.
 Applications are accepted on a rolling basis, after that.

 Katie Sullivan Emma Edwards

 P.O.
 Box 29276

 Order of Friars Minor, Holy Name ProvincePrint This Page